syncfusion-content/uwp-docs/uwp/SfGantt/Localization.md

 # Localization

 Localization is the process of translating the application resources into different language for the specific cultures.
-You can localize the GanttControl by [adding resource file](https://msdn.microsoft.com/library/aa992030.aspx).
+You can localize the SfGantt by adding resource file.
 Application culture can be changed by setting `PrimaryLanguageOverride` in the MainPage() constructor.

 In the below application, culture is configured to French language.